goncalvesjoao/smooth_operator/README.md

 Depends only on Faraday gem, no need for ActiveSupport or any other Active* gem.

-Although if I18n is present it will respond to .human_attribute_name method and if ActiveModel is present it will make use of 'ActiveModel::Name' to improv the .model_name method.
+Although if I18n is present it will respond to .human_attribute_name method and if ActiveModel is present it will make use of 'ActiveModel::Name' to improve .model_name method.

 ## Installation